Improved Evidence Extraction and Metrics for Document Inconsistency Detection with LLMs: Methodology

-\paragraph{Redact-and-retry.} Our algorithm is shown in Algorithm \ref{alg:RnR} -- a visual representation is presented in Figure \ref{fig:RnR} in the appendix.
-The LLM prompt in the retry step is the same as that of direct prompting -- the prompt is given in Appendix \ref{app:prompts_n_code}.
-The intuition behind redacting and retrying is that redacting preserves the sentence order in the document and also reduces the search space for the LLM, which we expect would make it easier for the LLM to detect the remaining inconsistencies (if there are any left).
-Since $\widehat{\mathcal{E}}_i^{(1)}\subseteq\bigcup_j\widehat{\mathcal{E}}_i^{(j)}$, EHR, EHRC, ERR, and ERRC can only improve from DP.
+\paragraph{Redact-and-retry.} Our algorithm is shown in Algorithm \ref{alg:RnR}, and a visual representation is presented in Figure \ref{fig:RnR} -- output from lines 3 and 7 can be from \textit{any} prompting strategy, but for simplicity, we use direct prompting since it minimizes the number of LLM calls needed; the prompt is given in Appendix \ref{app:prompts}.
+The intuition is that redacting preserves the sentence order in the document and also reduces the search space for the LLM, which we expect would make it easier for the LLM to detect the remaining inconsistencies (if there are any left).
+Since $\widehat{\mathcal{E}}_i^{(1)}\subseteq\bigcup_j\widehat{\mathcal{E}}_i^{(j)}$, EHR, EHRC, ERR, and ERRC can only improve from the output of line 3.

-\paragraph{Filter.} We explore the idea of applying a filter (i.e., another LLM call) to the evidence set output $\bigcup_j\widehat{\mathcal{E}}_i^{(j)}$ of redact-and-retry -- this is shown visually in Figure \ref{fig:RnR+F} in the appendix.
+\paragraph{Filter.} We explore the idea of applying a filter (i.e., extra LLM call) to the evidence set output $\bigcup_j\widehat{\mathcal{E}}_i^{(j)}$ of redact-and-retry -- this is shown visually in Figure \ref{fig:RnR+F} in the appendix.
 The role of the filter call is for the LLM to re-analyze the sentences in $\bigcup_j\widehat{\mathcal{E}}_i^{(j)}$ and only output the sentences that it thinks are truly inconsistent.
 The filter call is expected to reduce the size of the evidence set, but at the cost of an additional LLM call.
-We study 2 types of filter calls: \textit{(i) Unconstrained.} The filter call is allowed to return any number of sentences, including zero.
-If it returns an empty evidence list, then we will change the initial classification from Yes to No. \textit{(ii) Constrained.} The filter call is constrained to return at least one sentence.
+We study 2 types of filter calls: (i) \textit{Unconstrained.} The filter call is allowed to return any number of sentences, including zero.
+If it returns an empty evidence list, then we will change the initial classification from Yes to No. \textit{Constrained.} The filter call is constrained to return at least one sentence.
 Hence, we do not change the LLM's initial classification (from redact-and-retry).
-The prompts for both filter calls are given in Appendix \ref{app:prompts_n_code}.
+The prompts for both filter calls are given in Appendix \ref{app:prompts}.
+We conduct an ablation study in Appendix \ref{app:RnR_exp} and found that redact-and-retry with the constrained filter is the best all-round approach, in terms of balancing evidence extraction performance with the number of sentences extracted.

-\paragraph{Remark.} The idea of using redact-and-retry with a filter call is loosely inspired by \citet{Zhang2024}, where they used a sequence of LLM calls (i.e., worker agents) followed by a final LLM call (i.e., manager agent) to synthesize the outputs of prior LLM calls.